Tigrayans: Aksumite polytheism

 Before the adoption of Christianity in the 4th century CE, the ancestors of the Tigrayan people practiced a polytheistic religion that incorporated both indigenous African beliefs and external influences from South Arabia.
 Several deities were worshipped, including Almaqah, the moon god also revered by the Sabaeans, as well as other Semitic gods such as the sun god Utu, ʾĪlā and Wadd.
 These practices were especially prominent during the pre-Aksumite and early Aksumite periods, which had strong Red Sea trade links with ancient Yemen.

 Archaeological remains such as the Temple of Yeha in Tigray, dated to the 7th century BCE, show clear South Arabian architectural influence and are believed to have served as temples dedicated to Almaqah.
 Other sites across the region feature shaft tombs, stelae, and altars used in pre-Christian ritual activity.
 The use of the Musnad script and references to Arabian deities in local inscriptions point to a period of religious syncretism before the Christianization of the region under Emperor Ezana.

 Christianity

 Oriental Orthodoxy

 Christianity has been the predominant religion of Tigrayans since antiquity.
-The vast majority of Tigrayans are adherents of Tewahedo Oriental Orthodoxy, specifically the Tigrayan Orthodox Tewahedo Church which has historically been the dominant religious institution in the region.
-In fact, Tigray is often regarded as the spiritual heartland of Ethiopian Orthodoxy, due to its association with the early Christian Kingdom of Aksum.
+The vast majority of Tigrayans were adherents of Tewahedo Oriental Orthodoxy, specifically the Ethiopian Orthodox Tewahedo Church which has historically been the dominant religious institution in the region.
+This was prior to the formation of the schismatic Tigrayan Orthodox Tewahedo Church, which the majority are now adherents of.
 According to tradition and early inscriptions, Christianity was introduced to Aksum in the 4th century CE by St. Frumentius (አባ ሰላማ ከሳተ ብርሃን), who was consecrated as the first Bishop of Ethiopia by St. Athanasius, the Patriarch of Alexandria.